When I first moved to Mexico, I made my friends order for me at restaurants.

 Every time I ordered, the waiter would say, “Excuse me?” and look at me as if I had horns coming out of my forehead or as if I had asked to eat boogers for dinner.

+What is an accent?
+It’s basically the way your voice sounds when you speak.
+The Linguistics Society of America defines a foreign accent as the way you sound “when a person speaks one language using some of the rules or sounds of another one.”
 Who wants to say the same thing again and again if the way of pronouncing it isn’t going to get any better?!

 Even though I knew that I personally wasn’t stupid, I knew that my lips and tongue couldn’t form the sounds needed in order to get them to bring me a salad, and I was frustrated and annoyed!

-When we were 3 years old, learning our first language, we didn’t know that we were saying things badly or incorrectly (nor did we care), but as adults, we know enough to feel insecure and self-conscious.
+When we were 3 years old, learning our first language, we didn’t know that we were saying things incorrectly (nor did we care), but as adults, we know enough to feel insecure and self-conscious.
 Therefore, we don’t want to do it.
 We ask others to order for us or talk for us.
 We don’t want to feel dumb.

 My grandpa came to this country when he was 25, which is generally too old to have a native English-speaker accent.
 To this day (he’s 86 now) he refuses to put a message on the answering machine because he doesn’t like to hear his Spanish accent when speaking in English.
 He feels ashamed.
 Even though he shouldn’t.